 Being stressed you may not exercise regularly and may ignore your food intake.
-Moreover stress can make your more prone to diabetes due to less sensitivity insulin.
+Moreover, stress can make you more prone to diabetes due to less sensitivity insulin.

 Focus on doing whatever works well for you.
 You can also join some support group or can get counseling or therapy which can help you.

 Smoking is a strict no, no and no. Kick this bad habit for controlling your blood glucose levels.

 Smoking can make your situation more complicated and may invite some other diseases also along with diabetes viz. heart and kidney disease, poor flow of blood to your legs and feet which could invite fatal infections of your feet and toes and also ulcers and amputation.

 It can also cause retinopathy which is an eye disease that can even lead to blindness.
 Peripheral neuropathy is one of the other risk factors where the damage of the nerve of the arms and legs can lead to weakness, pain, numbness and poor coordination.

 If you are prone to diabetes, your blood sugar can dip to a dangerous level if you are drinking regularly.
 When you are drinking, your liver will be working on removing alcohol from your bloodstream instead of managing your blood sugar.